cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 vast majority of Linux systems, you really want the kernel doing that work with zswap.

-## Migrating from zram to zswap

-If you're currently on a zram-only setup (such as Fedora's default) and want to switch, order of operations matters.
-Before you `swapoff` the zram device, ensure disk swap is already active.
-If zram is your only swap and it contains live pages, `swapoff` needs somewhere to put them -- without another device, it will either fail or attempt to bring everything back into RAM at once.

-If you don't already have a disk swap device, create and activate a swap file
-first:

-    fallocate -l 4G /swapfile
-    chmod 600 /swapfile
-    mkswap /swapfile
-    swapon /swapfile

-Add `/swapfile swap swap defaults 0 0` to `/etc/fstab` to persist it.
-Then enable zswap if it isn't already (see the sidenote earlier in this post), and disable zram live:

-    swapoff /dev/zram0

-The kernel migrates any live pages to disk swap for you.
-To stop zram coming back on the next boot, on Fedora remove or empty `/etc/systemd/zram-generator.conf`.

 Many thanks to [Nhat](https://github.com/nhatsmrt), [Javier](https://hondu.co/), [Sam](https://samwho.dev/),
 [Johannes](https://github.com/hnaz), and